Infernolia/Infernolia.github.io/_pages/about.md

 - August 2021: Paper accepted at ICCV 2021 ABAW!
 - June 2021: Paper accepted at SIGKDD 2021 epiDAMIK 4.0!
-- Served as reviewer at NIPS 2021 Algorithmic Fairness through the Lens of Causality and Robustness Workshop!
+- October 2021: Served as reviewer at NIPS 2021 Algorithmic Fairness through the Lens of Causality and Robustness Workshop!
-- Served as reviewer at NIPS 2021 Machine Learning for Systems Workshop!
+- October 2021: Served as reviewer at NIPS 2021 Machine Learning for Systems Workshop!

 ---